Scope: Prime Mover Free / Pro version

 • Find the file apache2.conf

-• Look for Timeout directive, by default this is set 30 0r 60 seconds.
-You will need to set this to a very high value , the same that you have set in PHP request_terminate_timeout
+• Look for Timeout directive, by default, this is set to 30 or 60 seconds.
+You will need to set this to a very high value, the same as you have set in PHP request_terminate_timeout

-Note, in some configuration; this is added in httpd.conf.
-Please refer to this documentation in details.
+Note, in some configurations, this is added in httpd.conf.
+Please refer to this documentation in detail.

-If you are using any timeout related Apache module, you may need to disable or adjust them accordingly also.
+If you are using any timeout-related Apache module, you may need to disable or adjust them accordingly.
 For example https://httpd.apache.org/docs/2.4/mod/mod_reqtimeout.html

 Nginx timeout configuration steps